 do not visit other areas of the hospital, including toilet facilities, unless staff tell you to

-Your care will not be affected if your test is positive, but you must inform your midwife.
+Your care will not be affected if your test is positive, but you must inform your midwife/health professional and they will meet you at your appointment.
 Find out more about COVID-19 testing for maternity.

-Birth supporters should order a rapid swab (lateral flow) test and complete it each day before attending our hospitals (for labour, birth and postnatal visiting).
+Birth supporters should order a rapid swab (lateral flow) test and complete it each day before attending our hospitals.
 You can order rapid swab tests from the NHS.UK website, or collect up to 7 rapid tests from your local pharmacy or test site.

 - attending labour and birth